timm/timm.github.io/index.md

 and  <a href="http://menzies.us/pdf/03tar2.pdf">explain</a> ideas very succinctly.
 </p>
 <p>
-So what can we simplify for you?
+So what can I simplify for you?
 </p>
 <hr>
 <h2>(*) Simplication methods built by my students:</h2>